Airbnb bans ‘party houses’ after California killings. Miami Beach mayor welcomes move

 Airbnb CEO Brian Chesky said in a series of tweets that the company will crack down on such rentals, marking a shift away from the company’s standard posture of declining to police the site’s content.

-It’s still unclear what the crackdown will look like in Miami Beach, the city with the highest number of Airbnbs per capita in the country, which is appealing a recent court decision weakening its enforcement.
+A spokesman for Airbnb declined to comment on what the crackdown will look like in Miami Beach.
+The city has the highest number of Airbnbs per capita in the country and is appealing a recent court decision weakening its enforcement.

 Chesky said Airbnb will ramp up manual screening of reservations marked as high risk, create a party house rapid response team, remove users who violate the policy against party houses, and task executive Margaret Richardson, a former Justice Department official, to oversee the effort.